How can we help?

 Valid values:

-• Daily – Runs every day from startDate to endDate.
+• Daily (Default) – Runs every day from startDate to endDate.
 If endDate is not specified, it continues indefinitely.

 • Weekly (Mo,Tu,We,Th,Fr,Sa,Su) – Runs on specific days of the week.